Strain effects in phosphorous bound exciton transitions in silicon: Above band gap light, laser power dependency and linewidths

 We now turn to the more technical details of the hybrid electro-optic readout.
 First, for good signal-to-noise ratio it seems to be crucial to provide above bandgap light.
 In Fig. \ref{fig:power dependence}(a) we show the zero magnetic field data measured at different optical powers, with and without the LEDs providing the above bandgap light.
 It is obvious that the effect of the LEDs is considerable in increasing the signal.
 This is due to the extra electrons in the conduction band allowing for faster charge neutralization rate of the donors, increasing the "recycling" rate of electrons and hence the measured current, as has also been reported before \cite{Yang2006,Steger2011,Lo2015}.

 Interestingly, the shape of the zero-field data changes when the above bandgap light is either on or off.
 When the LEDs are on the zero-field data does not have a dependency on the laser power, as shown in Fig. \ref{fig:power dependence}(a) showing a constant ZFS of roughly 23~$\mu$eV.
 However, when the LEDs are off, we see a significant change in the shape of the data.
 Naively fitting still a two-peak function to the LEDs off data would lead to a ZFS to roughly 15~$\mu$eV.
-If this would imply a ZFS change due to heating from the LEDs changing strain sample would be heating up to 100~K according to \textsc{Comsol} simulations, which is not possible as at these temperatures neither the donor electrons nor excitons would be bound.
+If this would imply a ZFS change due to heating from the LEDs changing strain, the sample would be heating up to 100~K according to \textsc{Comsol} simulations, which is not possible as at these temperatures neither the donor electrons nor excitons would be bound.

 Figure \ref{fig:power dependence}(b) shows comparison data at zero applied magnetic field in CZ and FZ samples.
 As is clearly visible the linewidth improves considerably when moving to FZ-silicon, as is expected from the lower concentration of oxygen and carbon impurities \cite{Safonov1996}.
+The change in the doping levels might also play a smaller role \cite{Shiraki1979}.
 In the CZ sample the full-width-half-maximums (FWHM) are roughly 25~$\mu$eV whereas in FZ we see linewidth of 8~$\mu$eV for the heavy-hole (lower energy) peak and 5~$\mu$eV for the light-hole (higher energy) peak.
 When fitting to data acquired at a high magnetic field we find FWHMs ranging 3--5~$\mu$eV, which is well in line with values reported before for natural silicon \cite{Yang2009}.